 The items listed in the two previous sections are essential.
 Before your trip leaves, we'll check to make sure you have the gear listed on this sheet if you have not requested it from us.
 Don't forget that you can borrow equipment from friends and relatives as well as from us.
 Also watch for summer sales and even shop the thrift stores for some of the items.
-Additionally, please remember to submit in your Online Gear Request Form by June 28th.
+Additionally, please remember to submit in your Online Gear Request Form.
+You can always call us if your needs change.

-OPTIONAL, PERSONAL ITEMS
+OPTIONAL PERSONAL ITEMS